Nearly every company out there needs an effective digital marketing strategy.

 The first example, by contrast, shows a candidate who’s confident, specific, and gets results.
 That’s exactly the kind of person companies want to hire to run digital marketing teams.

-Does a digital marketing resume need an education section?
+Does a digital marketing manager resume need an education section?

 Strictly speaking, no. An employer cares about whether you can do the job, not whether you got a degree in marketing 10 years ago.

-If you have a relevant degree, go ahead and include it, but there’s no need to include details.
+If you have a relevant degree, go ahead and include it in an education section, but there’s no need to include details.

 But your experience and the marketing results you’ve gotten in previous roles should “do the talking” here.